 IT advice for staff and postgraduate students returning to campus

-This web page contains information for staff and postgraduate students planning to return to campus if you have been away from campus for a significant period of time.
+This web page contains information for staff and postgraduate students planning to return to campus if they have been away from campus for a significant period.

 - Planning to use a Windows or Mac computer which has been unused for several months